MLH/mlh-policies/community-values.md

  - Have a first aid kit on site during the event.
  - If minors are attending, the child safeguarding requirements for the region/state have been met.
+ - Whenever possible, events, provide sleeping spaces for attendees and encourage attendees to take advantage of them.

 Creating an empowering environment where hackers of all skill levels can create amazing things is MLH’s main priority.
 The MLH Community Values